 If you use disposable lighters, first you should be ashamed of yourself(I explain why here.)
 Second, the butane/valve design of your typical disposable will generally push the flame sufficient to allow it to be sucked down the pipe.
 But if you use a petrol lighter to light your cigarettes then chances are you have a separate(probably butane) lighter handy to light your pipes.

 Is a pipe lighter really necessary?
 No, but the lack of a pipe lighter is at best a pain in the ass(who wants to stand on their head just to light a pipe) and at worst could leave you out in the cold.
+It’s like most medical marijuana patients I know who are primarily smokers, still carry a vape pen for convenience.
 Beattie Jet Lighter instructions are readily available on the worldwide web but can be a little difficult to understand if you don’t have the lighter in your hand to put those instructions to practice.
-I will try to illustrate thoroughly with appropriate photos.
+I will try to illustrate thoroughly with appropriate photos and videos.

 The novelty of the Beattie Jet is that held upright it functions just

 like every other petrol lighter you’ve ever used to light a cigarette.
 But tilted slightly with maybe the hint of a roll of the wrist and that same flame will reach out like E.T.’s finger, setting your bowl ablaze.

 As you can see from the literature pictured to the right, the Beattie Jet Lighter is similar in design to other petrol lighters, just with one strange and unfamiliar looking part added on.
 The jet tube is the key to what sets this lighter apart.